 Lead your army, destroy your foes.
 Shape the world you play in your own way; defeat enemies, build up facilities, socialize with others, and more in Mobile Strike.

 Maintain live economy of game via feature releases

-- Responsible for setting up sale concepts to make content appealing to players
+Set up sale concepts to make content appealing to players